Miscellaneous very interesting stuff. I promise.

 Finally, something worthy of being called a Lynx successor!
 Kudos Nintendo.

 The GBA was a huge performance improvement over the previous upgrade attempt (even though it still lacked backlighting).
 I bought all the Castlevania games and played them through repeatedly.
-When the backlit and beautifully designed GBAsp turned up, I gave my original GBA to my brother and bought one right away, (although I was keenly aware of being manipulated by Nintendo, making me buy effectively the same product twice.
+When the backlit and beautifully designed GBAsp turned up, I gave my original GBA to my brother and bought one right away, (although I was keenly aware of buying effectively the same product twice.
 A practice that continues to work for Nintendo again and again).

 The GBAsp was leaps and bounds ahead of its former iteration aesthetically.
 With my product designer hat on, I'd have to rate the thing as probably the slickest handheld ever created.
 The simple yet confident lines and ultra-compact form-factor ooze elegance, but then I've always been a fan of the Braun-shaver school of "form-follows-function" minimalism.